[fr]

 Reform of the European Central Bank

 Like many candidates – including Sarkozy and Hollande – Mélenchon backs a reform of the European Central Bank (ECB).
-There is no question of him accepting the vision of Angela Merkel, whom he called “parochial madame” and a “peasant”in April 2012.
+There is no question of him accepting the vision of Angela Merkel, whom he called a “parochial madame” and a “peasant”in April 2012.

 He proposes a revision of the mandate and statutes of the ECB, which must be placed “under democratic control to allow it to lend at low – or even nil – rates, directly to the states, and to buy public debt”.